-3.4.1 Dissociation
+3.4.1.
+Dissociation

-The energy of an absorbed photon may be sufficient to break two molecular bonds (path i), creating or more atomic or molecular fragments.
+The energy of an absorbed photon may be sufficient to break molecular bonds (path i), creating two or more atomic or molecular fragments.
 An important example of photodissociation is found in the photochemistry of stratospheric ozone.
-Ozone (O3) is produced in the stratosphere from molecular oxygen $(O_2)$ (See section 1.0).
+Ozone (O3) is produced in the stratosphere from molecular oxygen (O2) through the following pair of reactions: $O_2 + hv \rightarrow O + O$ and $O + O_2 \rightarrow O_3$ where hv represents the energy of a photon of ultraviolet light with a wavelength less than 260 nm.
+Ozone is also dissociated by shortwavelength ultraviolet light (200-300 nm) through the reaction: $O_3 + hv \rightarrow O_2 + O$.
+The oxygen atom formed from this reaction may recombine with molecular oxygen to regenerate ozone, thereby completing the ozone cycle.
+The great importance of stratospheric ozone is that it absorbs harmful short-wavelength ultraviolet light before it reaches the Earth's surface, thus serving as a protective shield.

 In recent years, the effect of chlorofluorocarbons, commonly known as Freons or CFCs, on the ozone cycle has become of great concern.
-CFCs rise into the stratosphere where they are dissociated by ultraviolet light, producing chlorine atoms (Cl) through the reaction:

-CFC + h Cl + CFC (minus one Cl).
-The chlorine atoms released react with ozone to produce ClO and molecular oxygen.
-Thus:

-Cl + O3 ClO + O2.

-ClO reacts with the oxygen atoms produced from the photodissociation to produce molecular oxygen and a chlorine atom:

-ClO + O = O2 + Cl.
+CFCs rise into the stratosphere where they are dissociated by ultraviolet light, producing chlorine atoms (Cl) through the reaction: CFC + hv \rightarrow Cl + CFC(minus one Cl).
+These chlorine atoms react with ozone to produce ClO and molecular oxygen: Cl + O3 \rightarrow ClO + O2.
+ClO reacts with the oxygen atoms produced from the photodissociation of ozone in reaction 5 to produce molecular oxygen and a chlorine atom: ClO + O \rightarrow O2 + Cl.
 Therefore, the presence of CFCs interrupts the natural ozone cycle by consuming the oxygen atoms that should combine with molecular oxygen to regenerate ozone.
 The net result is that ozone is removed from the stratosphere while the chlorine atoms are regenerated in a catalytic process to continue the destructive cycle.

+An electronically excited species may react with a second species to produce a new product, or set of products (path iv).
+For example, the products of the ultraviolet dissociation of ozone (reaction 5) are themselves electronically excited: $O_3 + hv \rightarrow O^ 2 + O^$.
+These excited fragments may react with other atmospheric molecules such as water: $O^ + H_2O \rightarrow OH + OH$.
+Or they may react with ozone: $O^ 2 + O_3 \rightarrow 2O_2 + O$.
+These reactions do not readily occur for the corresponding non-excited species, confirming the importance of electronic excitation in determining reactivity.

-3.4.2 Energy Transfer
+3.4.2.
+Energy Transfer

 In some cases the excited species may simply transfer its excess energy to a second species.
 This process is called intermolecular energy transfer (path v).
 Photosynthesis relies on intermolecular energy transfer to redistribute the light energy gathered by chlorophyll to a reaction center where the carbohydrates that nourish the plant are produced.
 Physical quenching (path vi) is a special case of intermolecular energy transfer in which the chemical behavior of the species to which the energy is transferred does not change.
 An example of a physical quencher is the walls of a container in which a reaction is confined.
 If the energy transfer occurs within the same molecule, for example, and if the excess electron energy is transferred into internal motion of the molecule, such as vibration, it is called intramolecular energy transfer (path vii).

-3.4.3 Luminescence
+3.4.3.
+Luminescence